-But here in The Villages, Florida* it's the counter example, with health care online for free medical advice, insurance visions testing etc. it's all there but not accessed by those who need it most.
+Here in The Villages, Florida* it's the counter example, with health care online for free medical advice, insurance, vision testing etc. It's all there but not accessed by those who need it most.
 The cyber revolution doesn't penetrate as deeply into the elder community as you might think.
-Or at least not as much as my friends and acquaintances would indicate.
+Or at least not as much as my hooked-up friends and cyber acquaintances would indicate.

 I have heard statements like: "I can send my grandkid a eBirthday card, well actually my wife does that." and "I can make a tee time but I only learned that because they never answer the phone at the golf course."